windmaomao/windmaomao.github.io/kb/resume/frontend.md

 ## Fang Jin

-I make websites, mostly on screens and monitors, via Javascript framework such as _Angular_, and _React_.
-Sectors that I worked with include Banking, Healthcare, and Education.
+I make websites, via Javascript framework such as _React_ and _Angular_.
+Sectors that I worked with include Transportation, Banking, Healthcare, and Education.
 I use **Modular design** and **Reusable components** to architect websites and design _UI/UX_ elements.

-> "My latest accomplishment is a web framework supporting dark light theme as well as pluggable branding components such as header/footer, menu, and forms.
+> "My latest accomplishment is a web framework supporting dark/light theme of branding components such as header/footer, menu, and forms.
 These components can be plugged into any fresh application with no more than 10 lines of code."

 Front-end expertise

 : - 8 Years Prototyping with _CSS_ and _Sass_
   - 5 Years _Angular_ and _React_
-  - 4 Years _Lodash_ and _RxJS_
+  - 4 Years _Lodash_ and _Functional Programming_

 Background